Press step to enter this mode. This is where you can edit notes, modulations, gate events or live recordings.

 Another way to program patterns is to Press rec O while playing to capture a live performance.

-On a mod track, a CV input (or a CC MIDI input) will be used to create the events.
+On a MOD track, a CV input (or a MIDI CC input) will be used to create the events.

 OVERDUB RECORDING